RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 -------------------------------------------------------------------------------------------------------------------

-~~[29
-]), e.g. Edit Permission, Edit State Permission (to publish or unpublish an item or gallery), Delete Permission and Create Permission for items and galleries.
-A user with none of these permissions can only see the items and galleries, but cannot publish, delete, edit or create items or galleries.
-That is reflected on the tabs My Images and My galleries by the grey icons for the items and galleries.
-That user will also not see the Add Image and Create Gallery tabs.
-However, when a user has all permissions, the icons are no longer greyed out, and there are two more tabs: Add Image and Create Gallery.
-A site administrator can choose to give only specific permissions to a user group, e.g. only Edit permission, and only give that permission for a specific gallery.
-Then the user will see from the icons being grey (and non-functional) or not if they have that permission.
-At the top of the page there is a box with User information: the user name of the user who is currently logged in, the number of galleries this user has already created and its allowed maximum (setting
-Maximum number of galleries a user can have) and the number of items for which the user is the owner and its allowed maximum (setting Max numbers of pictures a user can have).
 Frontend
 12
 We will assume for the following sections that the user has all permissions for all galleries and items